-I received the book Deceptive baritone (Benson Town Rock Band Book 1) by Reshma Ranjan as a review copy and would like to thank her for the same.
+I received the book Switch in Time by Rajesh Shankaran, as a review copy from Author’s Channel and am thankful to them for the same.

 In the midst of a fierce succession battle for the crown of the Ajmera business empire, Lallan Ajmera introduces the twenty-four year old Kamsin Ahlawat as his heir-apparent and second-in-command.
 As Kamsin begins to consolidate her hold on the empire, Lallan Ajmera realizes that she is not just after his money but wants the complete destruction of his family, his legacy and all that he holds dear.

 A powerful rival of Lallan Ajmera is killed in a seedy hotel in Byculla.
 Inspector Bushra Khokhar begins her investigations into this case and finds visible but intangible links to the power struggles in the Ajmera boardroom.